Road Wild (1998): Reception

-The event had very low buyrates and was panned by critics.
+The event was panned by critics.

 In 2007, Arnold Furious of 411Mania gave the event a rating of 2.5 [Very Bad], stating, "WCW’s big idea to push for buyrates worked once.
 This second time out wasn’t so good, money wise.
-The Leno appearance was actually more entertaining than the basketball players [ Dennis Rodman and Karl Malone] but didn’t pop the same buyrate.
+The Leno appearance was actually more entertaining than the basketball players but didn’t pop the same buyrate.
 I think they missed the point of their direction.
 Goldberg was world champion but the focus remained on Hogan who the crowd had grown tired of seeing.
 The undercard had some real horrors on it as well.
-Two matches sunk well into negative stars for their severe lack of professionalism," with "Jericho-Juvi is good but WCW would soon wreck Jericho.
+Two matches sunk well into negative stars for their severe lack of professionalism.
+When you consider the WWF at the same time was building new characters and creating their own stars (Summerslam that followed this had Triple H-Rock’s big breakout ladder match) WCW looks even worse by comparison.
+Jericho-Juvi is good but WCW would soon wreck Jericho.
 Everything else is bad.
 Four matches are real shockers.
 That poor level of professionalism just isn’t acceptable.
 If I’d have been in charge there would have been heads rolling over this.
-Keep in mind, this being Road Wild, this show had no money taken at the gate.
+Keep in mind this being Road Wild this show had no money taken at the gate.
 Another of those bright WCW decisions.
 Yeah, charging fans to watch your show is pretty straightforward.
 Most people understand this.
 Everyone but WCW really.
 Keeping in mind this is on the back of a Nitro where they showed the entire PPV main event from Bash at the Beach for free.
 Just to make that huge PPV number shrink in future as fans were outraged they paid to see a match that was then given away.
 This show is one long string of bad matches and bad booking.
-Only Jericho’s match is worth watching and [it's] shocking that Jay Leno’s match isn’t the worst on the card by a long shot.
+Only Jericho’s match is worth watching and its shocking that Jay Leno’s match isn’t the worst on the card by a long shot.
 Avoid."

+The event generated 365,000 ppv buys.